-Server hostnames are defined in the file global_config/hosts.conf; they specify the server machines on which the core components and Integration Adapters run.
+Server hostnames are defined in the file global\config/hosts-defns.conf; they specify the server machines on which the core components and Integration Adapters run.

-The following instructions describe how to edit this file when the Caplin Platform trading system is deployed to a single server.
+The following instructions describe how to edit this file when the Caplin Platform trading system is deployed to a single server with no failover configured.
 In a multi server deployment, edit and save the file on one server machine and then copy it to the Deployment Framework on each of the other servers.

-■ For each Adapter blade that is deployed, add the following line to global config/hosts.conf:
+■ For each Adapter blade that is deployed, add the following line to global\config/hosts-defns.conf:

-'''

-define <blade_name>${THIS_LEG}HOST <hostname>
+define <blade name> PRIMARY HOST <hostname>

-'''

-In each line that you add, <blade_name> is the name of the deployed blade, and <hostname> is the hostname of the server machine on which the Integration Adapter runs.
+In each line that you add, <blade\name> is the name of the deployed blade, and <hostname> is the hostname of the server machine on which the Integration Adapter runs.